pandening/MemKit/README.md

             (5). you can rename a storage now,return true/false to show the result (6). you can rename a key's name,return true/false (7). add some new files,but now they are stupid.
+6. 2016/9/12
+            (1). fix the load bugs,now the load function works well.
+            (2). remove some useless codes.
+            (3). move the .sh file to bin/
+            (4). create a thread pool,but not work now.
+            (5). the memkit can get the system's memory information now,then the manage can set capacity according to this info.
+            (6). more stable and fast.
 ```

 No.6 Developer